inspec/inspec-aws/docs-chef-io/content/aws_launch_configuration.md

 end
 ```

-    # You may also use hash syntax to pass the launch configuration name
+You may also use hash syntax to pass the launch configuration name:

 ```ruby
 describe aws_launch_configuration(launch_configuration_name: 'my-config') do